rybr-dev/radio-paradise-macos/README.md

 A native macOS menu bar app for streaming [Radio Paradise](https://radioparadise.com), commercial-free listener-supported Internet radio curated by real human beings.

+Supported on macOS 10.14 (Mojave) and higher.

 This app is not affiliated with or endorsed by Radio Paradise, and is created with love and respect by the Radio Paradise fans at [rybr.dev](https://rybr.dev).
 Please support Radio Paradise at [https://radioparadise.com/support](https://radioparadise.com/support).

+## Download

+[Download the latest release](https://github.com/rybr-dev/radio-paradise-macos/releases/download/1.0/RP-1.0.dmg).
+Open the DMG file and drag the app to your Applications folder, then run!

 ## Pretty picture